plietar/librespot/README.md

 Don't forget to set the `with-tremor` feature flag if your target device does not have floating-point capabilities.

+## Running as daemon

+### As a system-wide service

+This requires copying the file `contrib/systemd.service` into `/usr/lib/systemd/system/`.
+This'll allow running librespot as a system-wide service permanently by enabling it:

+    systemctl enable --now librespot

+This is the recommended approach for embedded devices.

+It is recommended that downstream packagers include this file in distribution packages.

+### librespot.user.service

+This requires copying the file `contrib/systemd.user.service` into `/usr/lib/systemd/user/`.
+This'll allow running librespot as a user service which can be controlled without privileges, and is bound to the currently logged in user.

+    systemctl enable --now librespot

+This is the recommended approach for desktops and especially for shared devices where not all users will have root privileges.

+It is recommended that downstream packagers include this file in distribution packages.

 ## Development
 When developing *librespot*, it is preferable to use Rust nightly, and build it using the following :
 ```shell